ByteWhite1x1/EDR-bypass-disable-PspNotifyEnableMask/README.md

 # EDR-bypass-disable-PspNotifyEnableMask
-A single byte modification in kernel memory bypasses and disables all core functions of the AV/EDR security solutions
+A single byte modification in the kernel memory bypasses and disables all core functions of the AV/EDR security solutions

-The full write up and both red team and blue team solutions are available https://overlayhack.com/edr-bypass-evasion
+The full write up and both red/blue team solutions are available in the article https://overlayhack.com/edr-bypass-evasion